elfrucool/fapex/README.md

 There is still **a lot** of pending work, below is a non-exhaustive list:

+* Havning N-ary functions instead of `Function1, Function2` with full _partial application/curry_ support.
 * Including more category theory types (traversables, foldables, semigroups, monoids, arrows)
+* Making `Stream` type even more lazy (thinks like `head, tail, drop, takeWhile` that not evaluate the entire list)
 * Include a _kind of_ `IO` monad for dealing with database (specially for consolidating database actions)
 * Include `Lenses` and/or `Optics` types (either simple or monadic)
 * Add more useful generic functions